You've done the talk therapy. It's helped, but many days still feel so hard, heavy, and overwhelming.

 After the initial medical intake, we will meet for 1-3 preparation sessions, similar to psychotherapy sessions.
 We will cover current and past mental health challenges, intentions for the ketamine dosing session(s), and any other topics.

 After the preparation session(s) comes the dosing session.
-(It is necessary to have someone drive you home after the dosing session, as I cannot allow you to drive yourself).
+(You must have someone drive you home after the dosing session, as I cannot allow you to drive yourself).
 You will check your blood pressure with a wrist cuff or armband.
-Then, you will self-administer the lozenge prescribed to you, typically in my office and remotely if appropriate.
+Then, you will self-administer the lozenge prescribed, typically in my office and remotely if appropriate.
 The dosing sessions are usually three hours in length.
 This allows for checking in, taking the lozenge, experiencing the effects, and transitioning from the journey to the beginnings of integration.
 I will provide psychotherapeutic support to anything that arises during sessions.
 After the ketamine dosing session, we will meet for at least one integration session.
 We will explore any thoughts, memories, insights that arose, and any current challenges, concerns, or questions.

 What is the investment towards my healing?

-Medical Intake (Via a prescriber) I can refer you to the prescribers I work with: $250 or less if you can use your insurance
+Medical Intake (via a prescriber): I can refer you to the prescriber(s) I work with.
+The cost is approx. $250 or your co-pay if you can use your insurance.

 Ketamine Lozenges (Via Prescriber) approx. $75 for 4-6 doses